zxzadm/LSRM_LLM-SBERT/readme.md

-# LSRM: A Hybrid LLM-SBERT Approach - Replication Package
+# LSRM: A Hybrid LLM-SBERT Approach for Mapping User Requirements to Product Functionalities in Complex Products

 This repository contains the replication package for the paper "LSRM: A Hybrid LLM-SBERT Approach for Mapping User Requirements to Product Functionalities in Complex Products," submitted to RE 2025.